mrfishball/TicTacToeAPI/README.md

     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+ - **forfeit_game**
+    - Path: 'game/{urlsafe_game_key}/forfeit'
+    - Method: GET
+    - Parameters: urlsafe_game_key, player_name
+    - Returns: StringMessage.
+    - Description: Mark the game as Completed.
+The player who forfeits will lose the game while the other player will automatically win the game.
+Email notfications will be sent as well

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, player's name and move
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: With game, player and player's turn validated, a move will be accepted and an updated state of the game will be returned.
+A move is a number from 1 - 9 on the setup, corresponding to one of the possible positions on the setup.
 If this causes a game to end, a corresponding Score entity will be created.

- - **get_scores**
+ - **get_player_rankings**
-    - Path: 'scores'
+    - Path: 'rankings'
     - Method: GET
-    - Parameters: None
+    - Parameters: none
-    - Returns: ScoreForms.
+    - Returns: UserForms.
-    - Description: Returns all Scores in the database (unordered).
+    - Description: Returns a list of players in the database with at least one gameplay ordered by win rate (number of game won x 100 / number of game played).

- - **get_user_scores**
+ - **get_player_scores**
     - Path: 'scores/user/{user_name}'
     - Method: GET
-    - Parameters: user_name
+    - Parameters: player_name
     - Returns: ScoreForms.
     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
+ - **get_game_history**
-    - Path: 'games/active'
+    - Path: 'game/{urlsafe_game_key}/history'
     - Method: GET
-    - Parameters: None
+    - Parameters: urlsafe_game_key
     - Returns: StringMessage
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+    - Description: Gets the history of a game (Players' moves).

 ##Models Included:
- - **User**
+ - **Player**
-    - Stores unique user_name and (optional) email address.
+    - Stores unique player_name and email address.
+Optional fields (default to 0) such as number of games played and won.

  - **Game**
     - Stores unique game states.
-Associated with User model via KeyProperty.
+Associated with Player model via KeyProperty.

  - **Score**
     - Records completed games.
-Associated with Users model via KeyProperty.
+Associated with Player model via KeyProperty.

 ##Forms Included:
  - **GameForm**
-    - Representation of a Game's state (urlsafe_key, attempts_remaining,
+    - Representation of a Game's state (urlsafe_key, setup, status, host, oppoent, date, next_turn).
-    game_over flag, message, user_name).
  - **NewGameForm**
-    - Used to create a new game (user_name, min, max, attempts)
+    - Used to create a new game (host_name, oppoent_name)
  - **MakeMoveForm**
-    - Inbound make move form (guess).
+    - Inbound make move form (player_name, move).
  - **ScoreForm**
-    - Representation of a completed game's Score (user_name, date, won flag, guesses).
+    - Representation of a completed game's Score (urlsafe_key, host_name, host_result, oppoent_name, oppoent_result, date).
  - **ScoreForms**
     - Multiple ScoreForm container.
+ - **UserForm**
+    - Representation of a Player (urlsafe_key, host_name, host_result, oppoent_name, oppoent_result, date).
+ - **UserForms**
+    - Multiple UserForm container.
  - **StringMessage**
     - General purpose String container.